 Part of Cuomo’s $1 billion NY-Sun initiative to build a sustainable solar energy industry in New York, the K-Solar program is a public-private partnership to make solar power more affordable for school districts.
 NYPA says schools receive the tools, technical expertise and access to financing to make going solar a realistic option.

 “K-Solar supports Governor Cuomo’s nation-leading energy strategy by providing clean, renewable energy to local communities,” John B. Rhodes, President and CEO, NYSERDA, said.
 “It also teaches our children about the crucial role energy plays in their everyday lives so students and their families can make better informed energy choices.”

 NYPA, which acts as an energy advisor, provides technical assistance and helps districts take full advantage of statewide incentives and high-volume pricing.
 The schools receive free site surveys and solar energy analysis and pay no upfront costs for the installation of solar panels.
 Their only expense is for the electricity generated from the solar panels.

 NYPA provides lists of registered schools to each area’s designated developer, which then conducts outreach and offers direction and their services.
 NYPA works with the developers regarding expectations and procedures and helps with marketing and outreach.

-Any New York K-12 teacher may participate in a professional development workshop provided by NYPA.
+Furthermore, any New York K-12 teacher may participate in a professional development workshop provided by NYPA.
 Materials and activities from these workshops assist teachers to incorporate renewable energy lessons into the classroom through science, technology, engineering and math instruction.
-More than 300 teachers received training in 2015 and 2016 with additional workshops scheduled in 2017 throughout the state.
+More than 300 teachers received training in 2015 and 2016, with additional workshops scheduled in 2017 throughout the state.